clulab/qup/README.md

 ---

 # Introduction
-Qup is a simple, no-fuss single-node job scheduler, similar to slurm, sun grid engine, or pbs.
+Qup is a simple, no-fuss single-node job scheduler daemon, similar to slurm, sun grid engine, or pbs.
 The primary features are:
-- Out of the box, it keeps track of available CPU cores, memory, and GPU resources using a simple FIFO scheduler.
+- Out of the box, it schedules three core resources: CPU cores, memory, and GPU resources, using a simple FIFO scheduler.
-- It includes support for scheduling NVIDIA GPUs running CUDA (throught the CUDA_VISIBLE_DEVICES environment parameter)
+- It includes support for scheduling NVIDIA GPUs running CUDA (through the CUDA_VISIBLE_DEVICES environment parameter)
 - It's intended for single machines (i.e. your workstation, or your lab's server)
 - It's intended to be setup and running in under two minutes.
 - It can parse a stripped-down subset of PBS scripts, making it somewhat compatible with slurm, SGE, or PBS.

 Qup is written in Scala 2.11 and requires Java 1.8+.
-It has been tested on Ubuntu 20.04 LTS, and is intended for Ubuntu (or systemd-based) installations.
+It has been tested on Ubuntu 20.04 LTS, and is intended to run as a service on Ubuntu (or systemd-based) installations.

 ### Why use a job scheduler?
 ![why-scheduler](why-scheduler.png)